 DiffServ-based priority uses the ToS registers (registers 144 to 159) in the Advanced Control Registers section.
 The ToS priority control registers implement a fully decoded, 128-bit Differentiated Services Code Point (DSCP) register to determine packet priority from the 6-bit ToS field in the IP header.
-When the most significant 6 bits of the ToS field are fully decoded, the resultant of the 64 possibilities of DSCP decoded is compared with the corresponding bits in the DSCP register to determine priority.
+When the most significant six bits of the ToS field are fully decoded, 64 code points for DSCP result.
+These are compared with the corresponding bits in the DSCP register to determine priority.